 We fully discuss experimental results for two workloads, DAXPY and STREAM, in this section and summarize our results for other workloads at the end of the section.
-Due to lack of space, we only show results for open loop configurations.
+Due to lack of space, we only show open loop configuration results.

 DAXPY